Texas toad

 The Texas toad (Anaxyrus speciosus) is a species of medium-sized (to 9 cm) toad that occurs in the southern United States and northern Mexico.
 It breeds in temporary water pools after heavy rains.

 Distribution and habitat

-The Texas toad is native to the United States where it is found in the state of Texas (in 2009 it was designated as the Texas State Amphibian), its range also extends northward to Oklahoma, westward to New Mexico and southward to northern Mexico.
+The Texas toad is native to the United States where it is found in the state of Texas, wherein 2009 it was designated as the Texas State Amphibian, its range also extends northward to Oklahoma, westward to New Mexico and southward to northern Mexico.
 It is a desert species and is found in dry grassland, savannahs with scattered mesquite and open woodland, usually on sandy or frequently inundated soils.

 Description

 Males measure 52–78 mm and females 54–91 mm in snout–vent length.

 Ecology

 The Texas toad feeds on insects such as beetles, ants and bugs.
 It digs a burrow in soft soil and can bury itself in mud.
 It sometimes conceals itself in a gopher burrow, under a log or in a deep crack in the mud to prevent desiccation, spending much of its time dormant in prolonged dry weather.

 Breeding occurs after heavy rains when male frogs congregate at temporary pools, ditches, cattle tanks and other wet places and call continuously, especially at night.
 The call is described as being a "series of explosive trills", each lasting for about one and a half seconds with intervals of one second.
 The females seem to be attracted to the largest males with the loudest calls.
 The eggs are laid in the water, often entangled in submerged vegetation.
 They hatch in two days and the tadpoles feed on algae growing on underwater plants.
 They may retreat to deeper water when disturbed.
 They spend between eighteen and sixty days as tadpoles depending on circumstances such as water temperature, after which time they undergo metamorphosis and leave the water as juvenile toads.

 Other toads using the same water bodies for breeding include the Gulf Coast toad (Incilius nebulifer), the green toad (Anaxyrus debilis), the Great Plains narrow-mouthed toad (Gastrophryne olivacea) and Couch's spadefoot toad (Scaphiopus couchii).
 The Texas toad sometimes hybridizes with Woodhouse's toad (Anaxyrus woodhousii) or the Great Plains toad (Anaxyrus cognatus).